ElitsaDacheva/RockPaperScissorsByElitsa/README.md

-# RockPaperScissorsByElitsa
+# RockPaperScissors
-This is a simple  game "Rock Paper Scissors"
+This is a simple  game "Rock Paper Scissors".